Get On Board

 Sometimes the challenges on our planet can be overwhelming.
 Here are some practical things you can make part of your lifestyle to make our environment healthier.

-Carry a reusable bag
+Carry a Reusable Bag

-The single-use plastic bag is the leading problem in the plastic pollution.
+The single-use plastic bag is the leading problem in plastic pollution.
 Every minute 1 million plastic bags are consumed worldwide.
 The average life-span of these bags are 12 minutes, while it can take hundreds or even thousands of years for them to decompose.
 Avoid plastic bags by bringing your own reusable bag when you go shopping.

-Invest in reusable utensils
+Invest in Reusable Utensils

 Single-use plastic utensils are another unnecessary plastic we often encounter.
 Whether you are grabbing a quick bite out, having a meal on a plane or planning a picnic – pack your reusable utensils.
-Dig into your meal with good conscience.
+Dig into your meal with a good conscience.

 Eliminate unnecessary plastic from your life by simply saying no to it.
 Next time you order a drink out, tell the waitress to keep the straw.
 Ask your barista for a cup without a plastic lid when you order your coffee – or even better, ask them to fill your reusable cup.
 If you don’t need it, decline it.

 Whether you are wrapping your lunch or buying a board, keep in mind how your choices affect the environment.
-Pack your tuna sandwich in a reusable lunchbox instead of a plastic zip lock bag.
+Pack your sandwich in a reusable lunchbox instead of a plastic zip-lock bag.
 Take the bus instead of your car.
 Buy a recycled t-shirt instead of one that is made from virgin material.
 And next time you want to paddle the deep blue – do it on a Starboard Ecoboard.

-Spread the word
+Spread the Word